RightToPrivacy/MACcleaner/README.md

 OR

-follow instructions at bottom of this README for how to add a simple button for easy click access.
+follow instructions at bottom of this README for how to add command/simple button for easy access.

 Why maccleaner?